 Indoor Mold is found when moisture levels rise above 60; for example, Attics, Crawlspaces, Basements and Showers (bathrooms).
 Vacant homes can also create environments where mold will grow.
 In short, mold will grow at temperatures and moisture levels that humans would consider inhospitable.
 Mold will grow in a damp cool crawlspace, but not in your bedroom which is dry and has temperature in the 70 degree rage (plus or minus).

 The photo below?
-Water splashes on the wall from a pump and allows mold to grow, yep I can't make this stuff up.
+Water splashes on the wall from a washing machine discharge and allowed mold to grow, yep I can't make this stuff up.

 Q. Is a 100% mold free space possible?

 No, mold is ubiquitous.
 We have tested homes, offices, restaurants, schools, medical facilities and yes we always find some airborne mold, it's never zero.

 That said, an area of visible mold growth the size of you hand can be millions of spores, so it is generally understood that when we say mold is everywhere we mean you can expect to have invisible air-borne mold present anywhere you go, both inside and out.

 So when you see mold that means something went wrong to allow mold to grow in a built environment.
 If you checked into a hotel room and saw mold, would you want another room?

 Q. How many types of Mold are there?